Multichain Storage User Guide

-Go to MCS: https://mcs.filswan.com/.
+Go to MCS: multichain.storage.
 Click on the Connect Wallet button to connect your MetaMask wallet, and make sure to select the corresponding network on the MetaMask wallet.
-(Currently, we only support the Polygon Mumbai Testnet.
-In the future, it will be officially launched into the Polygon Mainnet.
-And we also planned to add other main networks such as Ethereum, BSC, Fantom, etc.)
+Currently, we support Polygon Network and are soon connecting to BNB Chain, Aptos and SUI.

 After Submitting your request, an uploading window will show up.
 Uploading time varies depends on the size of your file.
 Please keep the window open until uploading completes.

-After the file has been successfully uploaded to IPFS, the next step is Lock funds to the smart contract, using the currency we support.
-For now, it is 'USDC' token.
+After the file has been successfully uploaded to IPFS, the next step is Lock funds to the smart contract using USDC tokens.

 Waiting time varies depends on the blockchain congestion.